DannyBen/bashly/examples/config-ini/README.md

   configly --version | -v

 Commands:
-  set    Save a value in the config file get    Read a value from the config file list   Show the entire config file
+  list   Show the entire config file get    Read a value from the config file set    Save a value in the config file del    Remove a value from the config file

 Options:
   --help, -h